Nikon D7100 versus Nikon D500

 - More modern: Reflects 2 years and 10 months of technical progress since the D7100 launch.

 If the number of relative strengths (bullet points above) is taken as a guide, the D500 comes out slightly ahead of the D7100 (7 : 6 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the D7100 or the D500 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+You can find the full text of the reviews by clicking on the site logo in the table header.

 |Nikon D7100 (⇒ rgt)||HiRec||85/100 Gold||4.5/5||5/5||4.5/5||2013||1,199||discont.||check|